First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Methods

-where $c$ is the speed of light.
 In the ideal case of direct detection of annihilation photons ($t_2=t_3$), the value of ST is smaller than zero.
 In the case if the registered hits correspond to the primary and secondary scattering of the same photon, then ST = 0 within the experimental resolution.
 For the accidental coincidences, the time difference between the hits $|t_3 - t_2|$ may be large, yielding the ST value greater than zero.
 By selecting the annihilation pairs for which the ST value is less than (ST $<-0.5$~ns) the purity of the selected events was enhanced.